 - 5 uF x 4 (replace with 4.7 uF 35V) output & feedback loop capacitors

 Now, you might get lucky and that’s it.
 Depending on the timeline for your particular model, you might have some more work to do.
 For starters, the dark red paper-mylar capacitors (like shown in the above photo) often go bad – you can even see how they start to discolor in the center.
-I recommend replacing all of the film capacitors.
+These need replaced at a minimum.

 If you have (or had) a 240V model, there will be a 10K 5W resistor on/near the power switch to do the voltage conversion.
 If it’s missing, or jumped over, it’s 120V.
 It’s a different shape sometimes.

-If you find yourself in this situation, the Tamura 3FD-336 is a good transformer.
+If you find yourself in this situation, the Tamura 3FD-336 (Microtran PSD3-36) is a good replacement.
+The voltages are correct out of the box.
 You’ll need to drill a couple of new holes and use a couple of jumper wires – it uses a dual primary and dual secondary configuration.
 Make sure to read the datasheet.
 (If you’re handy with Ohm’s Law, you could use a different transformer and adjust the values of R20/R21 to get what you need, too.)

 When you’re all done, the frequency response curve is pretty striking to see.
 It’s really doing a lot of work.
 It’s the same for both the Early and Mass-Production versions.